HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn self and checkout should be hyphenated like self-checkout.
+I am happy to learn the correct way to say is “ it is high in calories.”

 ★★★★★